-There is no other class of financial assets that is past due and/or impaired except for trade receivables.
+There is no other class of financial assets that is past due and/or impaired.

 c) Interest rate risk

 Interest rate risk arises from the potential change in interest rate that may have an adverse effect on the company results in the current reporting year and in the future years.